DETAILED ACTION

 Patel teaches receiving, from a container cluster management entity, an indication to transfer one or more workloads running on at least one second node to other nodes in a container cluster instance; and in response to receiving the indication, transferring the one or more workloads to the other nodes in the container cluster instance. ([Paragraph 2], This patent application is related to the following co-pending and commonly assigned patent application filed on the same date: “System and Method for Elastic Scaling using a Container-Based Platform” (Attorney Docket No. KOD-013), which application is hereby incorporated by reference herein as if reproduced in its entirety.
 [Paragraph 25], Various embodiments provide mechanisms to persist and recover PTT pre-established sessions, mechanisms to dynamically scale-up and scale-down the load handling capacity of the system… [Paragraph 35], Service orchestration layer 202 is the highest layer of abstraction in infrastructure management architecture 200.
 Service orchestration layer 202 is a layer on top of which various service components that constitute the PTT System operate.
 A service orchestrator in service orchestration layer 202 uses service metrics to scale service clusters 210 (e.g., groups of containers may be referred to collectively as a container cluster) for each service component (e.g., the various service components illustrated in FIG. 3, below).
 Scaling service clusters 210 may include transmitting scaling triggers to lower layers (e.g., container management layer 204).
 In some embodiments, the scaling of service clusters 210 may be in real time.
 These scaling triggers may be based on service metrics transmitted to service orchestration layer 202 from lower layers (e.g., container management layer 204).
 Embodiment service metrics for a PTT platform may include, for example, number of PTT pre-established sessions, PTT call setup rate, PTT call leg setup rate (e.g., latency), number of concurrently active PTT calls, number of concurrently active PTT call legs, number of media codec instances in active use, combinations thereof, and the like.
 Service orchestration layer 202 may also create new container instances to replace failed container instances, for example, based on faults transmitted to service orchestration layer 202 from lower layers (e.g., container management layer 204).
 [Paragraph 36], Container management layer 204 operates on top of a pool of virtual machines (e.g., compute nodes 212 in virtual infrastructure management layer 206) to manage the distribution of services clusters 210 across various compute nodes 212.
 For example, container management layer 204 may manifest container instances for each service cluster 210 across compute nodes 212… Container management layer 204 may instantiate new compute nodes to scale the system when needed based on the platform metrics.
 For example, container management layer 204 may transmit scaling triggers to virtual infrastructure management layer 206 to instantiate new compute nodes or to remove compute nodes as desired.
 In some embodiments, container management layer 204 may also transmit desired compute node profiles with the scaling triggers to virtual infrastructure management layer 206.
 [Paragraph 46], FIG. 4 illustrates a block diagram 400 of interactions between various service orchestration and container management modules/layers in an embodiment PTT system platform (e.g., PTT platform 106).
 In some embodiments, service cluster management is function of service orchestration.
 As part of service cluster management, PTT platform 106 may perform one or more of the following non-limiting functions: service instantiation and configuration, automatically scaling the system based on one or more capacity indicators, automatically updating a load balancer pool when new pool members are added or removed, and migrating containers from one host (e.g., a virtual compute node) to another when a host is overloaded.)

-It would have been obvious to a person with ordinary skill in the art, before the effective filing date of the invention, to combine the teachings of Cherunni wherein in response to a dynamic scaling condition (scale down), scale down cluster scaling operation is performed in a container cluster instance workload(s) (network service/virtualized network function) by monitoring and analyzing dynamic requirements, capacity management and performance of the workload(s), and releasing a node from a container cluster instance based on the dynamic scaling operation, into teachings of Patel wherein dynamic scaling operation transmits a request/indication to migrate the workload(s) from one node to other nodes, because this would enhance the teachings of Cherunni wherein the request/indication received to migrate/transfer the workload(s) to other nodes of the container cluster instance, it allows management and orchestration entity to interact to perform automatic/dynamic scaling operations based on various indicators such as capacity, performance, service availability requirement, etc.
+It would have been obvious to a person with ordinary skill in the art, before the effective filing date of the invention, to combine the teachings of Cherunni wherein in response to a dynamic scaling condition (scale down), scale down cluster scaling operation is performed in a container cluster instance workload(s) (network service/virtualized network function) by monitoring and analyzing dynamic requirements, capacity management and performance of the workload(s), and instructing VIM to release/delete a node from a container cluster instance based on the dynamic scaling operation, into teachings of Patel wherein dynamic scaling operation transmits a request/indication to migrate the workload(s) from one node to other nodes, because this would enhance the teachings of Cherunni wherein the request/indication received to migrate/transfer the workload(s) to other nodes of the container cluster instance, it allows management and orchestration entity to interact to perform automatic/dynamic scaling operations based on various indicators such as capacity, performance, service availability requirement, etc.

 As per claims 32-39, these are device claims corresponding to the method claims 1 and 22-28.
 Therefore, rejected based on similar rationale.